What are the benefits of Facebook ads for a retail chain?

 Managing Facebook campaigns can quickly become complex, but local campaigns simplify the work for physical businesses.
 This article reviews their operation, the formats available for Facebook and Instagram, how to configure a local audience, and the recommendations to follow to build an effective campaign.

-Indeed, this digital advertising format allows physical stores to promote their services and products to potential customers located in a nearby geographic area.
-Local campaigns meet the needs of physical stores to bring customers to the location.
+Indeed, this format of publicité digital allows physical stores to promote their services and products to potential customers located in a nearby géographic area.
+Local campaigns répond to the needs of physical stores à bring the customer on site.

 In this article, discover: